BrianCREST/hello-brain/documentation.md

-	01.00.00b54	11Aug2016	Brian Fries		Added USPS and DHL support to butShippingLink; also added carrier parameter 01.00.00b55	11Aug2016	Brian Fries		Accept "delimiter" or "delimiters" parameters interchangeably throughout 01.00.00b56	22Sep2016	Brian Fries		Rewrote butFunctionParam to support WebDNA 8+, which didn't like the "default" parameter
+	01.00.00b54	11Aug2016	Brian Fries		Added USPS and DHL support to butShippingLink; also added carrier parameter 01.00.00b55	11Aug2016	Brian Fries		Accept "delimiter" or "delimiters" parameters interchangeably throughout 01.00.00b56	22Sep2016	Brian Fries		Rewrote butFunctionParam to support WebDNA 8+, which didn't like the "default" parameter 01.00.00	13Dec2016	Brian Fries		Adapted for public use and released to Github